kyotovision-public/HeatFormer/README.md

         |-- smpl_mean_params.npz
 ```

-Dataset
+Datasets
 1. [Human3.6M](http://vision.imar.ro/human3.6m/description.php)
 2. [MPI-INF-3DHP](http://gvv.mpi-inf.mpg.de/3dhp-dataset/)
 3. [BEHAVE](https://virtualhumans.mpi-inf.mpg.de/behave/)

-Except for images, we provide preprocessed_data for all dataset.
+Except for images, we provide preprocessed_data for all datasets.
-You download from [Google Drive]() and place data following each dataset instruction.
+You can download these from [Google Drive]() and place them following each dataset instruction:

-More specifically:
-1. **Human3.6M**: You regidter from this [link](http://vision.imar.ro/human3.6m/description.php) and download data.
-Then, you preprocess Human3.6M dataset by [H36M-Toolbox](https://github.com/CHUNYUWANG/H36M-Toolbox).
-After preprocessing data or download preprocedded data, you place data look like this:
+1. **Human3.6M**: You can register and download from [link](http://vision.imar.ro/human3.6m/description.php).
+The Human3.6M dataset can be preprocessed with [H36M-Toolbox](https://github.com/CHUNYUWANG/H36M-Toolbox).
+After preprocessing the data or by downloading our preprocessed data, you can place it in the following data directory.

 ```
 ${HeatFormer root}